Is Your Brand Ready for a Privacy-First World?

-Data compliance is shaping up to be tech’s next great battlefield in 2022.
-Whether it’s the EU handing out record-breaking GDPR fines, or legislators limiting cookie collection via CPRA, regulatory agencies across the globe are implementing new rules of engagement.
+Data compliance is shaping up to be tech’s next great battlefield in 2023.
+Whether it’s the EU handing out record-breaking GDPR fines, or legislators limiting cookie collections, regulatory agencies across the globe are implementing new rules of engagement.
 Although brands like Meta argue these new laws will suffocate international commerce, forward-thinking brands understand data privacy is now a priority.

 Meta recently made headlines for butting heads with EU data compliance regulators.
 As a result, many speculate the company may pull Instagram and Facebook from the continent entirely.
 Regardless of whether Meta leaves Europe, the conflict underscores how even the largest brands may lack the technological bandwidth to stay compliant with recent privacy changes.

 Meta is far from alone in this fight.
 Staying ahead of new data privacy compliance legislation is a challenge international businesses are desperate to solve–and the stakes couldn’t be higher.
 GDPR compliance offenders face up to 20 million euros in fines or 4% of annual revenue, whichever is higher.